-- d) Even though no atoms are gained or lost in a chemical reaction, it is not always possible to obtain the calculated amount of a product because: - the reaction may not go to completion because it is reversible - some of the product may be lost when it is separated from the reaction mixture - some of the reactants may react in ways different from the expected reaction.
+- the reaction may not go to completion because it is reversible - some of the product may be lost when it is separated from the reaction mixture - some of the reactants may react in ways different from the expected reaction.

-e) The amount of a product obtained is known as the yield.
-When compared with the maximum theoretical amount as a percentage, it is called the percentage yield.
+- e) The amount of a product obtained is known as the yield.
+When compared with the maximum theoretical amount as a percentage, it is called the percentage yield. - f) In some chemical reactions, the products of the reaction can react to produce the original reactants.
+Such reactions are called reversible reactions and are represented: